Trump (card games)

 A trump is a playing card which is elevated above its usual rank in trick-taking games.
-Typically, an entire suit is nominated as a trump suit; these cards then outrank all cards of plain (non-trump) suits.
-In other contexts, the terms trump card or to trump refers to any sort of action, authority, or policy which automatically prevails over all others.
+Typically an entire suit is nominated as a trump suit; these cards then outrank all cards of plain (non-trump) suits.
+In other contexts, the terms trump card or to trump refers to any sort of action, authority or policy which automatically prevails over all others.

+The introduction of trumps is one of only two major innovations to trick-taking games since they were invented; the other being the idea of bidding.
+Trump cards, initially called trionfi, first appeared with the advent of Tarot cards in which there is a separate, permanent trump suit comprising a number of picture cards.
+The first known example of such cards was ordered by the Duke of Milan around 1420 and included 16 trumps with images of Greek and Roman gods.

+Around the same time that Tarot cards were invented with the purpose of adding a trump suit to the existing four suits, a similar concept arose in the game of Karnöffel.
+However, in this South German game played with an ordinary pack, some cards of a given suit had full trump powers, others were partial trumps and the 7s had a special role.
+These features have been retained in games of the Karnöffel family down to the present, but are never seen in Tarot games.
+Suits with these variable powers are thus called chosen suits or selected suits to distinguish them from trump suits.

 Etymology

 The English word trump derives from trionfi, a type of 15th-century Italian playing cards, from the Latin triumphus "triumph, victory procession", ultimately (via Etruscan) from Greek θρίαμβος, the term for a hymn to Dionysus sung in processions in his honour.